Water Filters: Everything You Need to Know

 Have you determined to have high levels of bacteria in your water through testing?
 If so, installing a filter that can kill them would be a bright idea.
 A few solutions to consider are as follows:

-At this stage of the game, you understand the contamination in your water, you understand the reason why you need a water filter, and you’ve discovered the best filters for the job.
-The only thing remaining is to discover how large or small the ideal water filter for your home should be, as well as the place you need to install it.
-Water filter sizes include the following:
+At this stage of the game, you understand the contamination in your water, you understand the reason why you need a water filter, and you’ve discovered the best ones for the job.
+The only thing remaining is to discover how large or small it should be, as well as the place you need to install it.
+Sizes include the following:

 At this point, you now know a wide range of information about water filters.
-In fact, you have enough info to make a decision about the best filter to meet your needs.
-But we still have more that we’d like to teach you about this topic, so definitely consider the rest that we have to say about workplace or home filters.
+In fact, you have enough info to make a buying decision.
+But we still have more that we’d like to teach you about this topic.

 Don’t be afraid that this content is about to take a drastic technical turn because nothing could be further from the truth.
 We will explain everything you’d ever want to know about filters without going into technical detail.

-Some dealers of water filters will go heavy with the technical talk even though they hardly comprehend what they are saying.
+Some dealers will go heavy with the technical talk even though they hardly comprehend what they are saying.
 We aren’t going to do that here.
-This section will briefly tell you about different types of water filters, share the pros and cons, and give you the ability to make your purchasing decision because you’ll have enough information to better understand these filters.
+This section will briefly tell you about different types, share the pros and cons, and give you the ability to make your purchasing decision because you’ll have enough information to better understand these products.

 As far as filtration methods go, this is one of the oldest options.
 Ancient Egyptians began using activated carbon to filter their water millennia ago.
-The porous structure of carbon allows it to filter the water and trap debris and other impurities.
+The porous structure of carbon allows it to trap debris and other impurities.

-Two popular types of carbon water filters include granulated activated filters and powdered block.
-The powdered block filter is more effective and has a larger surface for better absorption.
-This filter typically has additional layers between the carbons as well, which makes filtration even better.
+Two popular types of carbon water filters include granulated activated and powdered block.
+The powdered block is more effective and has a larger surface for better absorption.
+It typically has additional layers between the carbons as well, which makes filtration even better.

 GAC (granulated activated carbon) filters are available in a number of sizes.
 The finer charcoal used in this filter has a smaller surface area when compared to carbon block.

 These filters have some commonalities.
 First,their efficacy diminishes over time, so changing the filter regularly is important.
-If you fail to use the filter for a while, you also need to change it because it loses effectiveness.
+If you fail to use it for a while, you also need to change it because it loses effectiveness.

 The positives of activated carbon filters include the ability to remove sediment, smells, chlorine, and weird tastes.
 Another positive is that they are inexpensive.

 The negatives are that bacteria can grow within the filter.
-This filter also doesn’t have the ability to soften water.
+It also doesn’t have the ability to soften water.

 This filtration method requires multiple filters to alleviate contaminants.
 The first filter has mechanical properties, the next two are carbon-based filters, the fourth consists of a semipermeable membrane, and the fifth is used to remove chemicals.
 Occasionally additional filters are added for re-mineralization and ultraviolet filtering.